freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 * At least 1 dedicated physical laptop for the *SecureDrop Workstation*.
 * A dedicated network firewall with at least 4 NICs.
 * At least 3 ethernet cables.
-* At least 1 USB drive for OS installation media, and at least 1 more USB drive if needed as an *Export Device*.
+* At least 1 USB flash drive for OS installation media, and at least 1 more USB flash drive if needed as an *Export Device*.

 .. _Optional Hardware: